hustcer/nushell.github.io/.ebook-pub/commands/every.md

 ## Parameters

-- `stride`: how many rows to skip between (and including) each row returned
+- `stride`: How many rows to skip between (and including) each row returned.
 - `--skip`: skip the rows that would be returned, instead of selecting them

 ## Input/output types: